Everything You Need to Know About Chronic Hives

 What makes hives a chronic condition?

-For some people, hives don’t go away – or they recur frequently.
-Chronic hives can last for months, and, in some cases, years.
-The medical term for this skin disorder is chronic urticaria.
+For some people, hives just don’t go away – or they recur frequently.
+Chronic hives, or medically chronic urticaria, last for months, and, in some cases, years.
 Although chronic hives are not life-threatening or contagious, the condition can cause distress, discomfort, and pain.

 What causes chronic hives?